oliver32767/cork/readme.md

     $ ./cork.py --get-state spam
     spam=

+To specify the host and/or port that the this request gets sent to, use the `--host` and/or `--port` options just as you would when starting a service.

 To stop the service or reset its state, use the following commands:

     $ ./cork.py --set-state stop=true